Love Tester

-In July 2010, the Love Tester was re-released in Japan by Tenyo, featuring the original packaging, and officially endorsed by Nintendo.
-Website Destructoid reported in 2010 that the device sold for US$55.
+In July 2010, the Love Tester was re-released in Japan by Tenyo, who previously worked with Nintendo on the Master of Illusion series of games.
+It features the original packaging, and was officially endorsed by Nintendo alongside another incarnation produced by Taito.
 The Love Tester is considered one of the most sought-after products from Nintendo's earlier years and is considered one of the most unusual products created by Nintendo.